Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Parramatta - North SA2 had a median income among taxpayers of $59,277 with an average level of $69,226.
-This is slightly above the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, current estimates would be approximately $64,529 (median) and $75,359 (average).
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Parramatta - North SA2 had a median income among taxpayers of $59,277 with the average level standing at $69,226.
+This is slightly above average nationally and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
+Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $64,529 (median) and $75,359 (average) as of September 2025.
 Census data reveals household, family and personal incomes all rank highly in Parramatta - North, between the 75th and 86th percentiles nationally.
-Distribution data shows that 40.3% of locals (6,206 people) fall into the $1,500 - 2,999 income category.
-High housing costs consume 19.7% of income, leaving disposable income at the 69th percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+Distribution data shows the predominant cohort spans 40.3% of locals (6,206 people) in the $1,500 - 2,999 category, aligning with the broader area where this cohort likewise represents 30.9%.
+High housing costs consume 19.7% of income, though strong earnings still place disposable income at the 69th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income